Sonifi Solutions

-SONIFI Incorporated, previously SONIFI Solutions, is an interactive content and connectivity provider.
-The company serves approximately 1.4 million hotel rooms worldwide in addition to healthcare facilities throughout the United States with core services that include interactive television, broadband, connectivity, and advertising along with nationwide technical and professional support services.
+SONIFI Solutions, Inc. is a provider of guest-facing entertainment technology in hotels and healthcare settings.

-The company's corporate headquarters are in Los Angeles, California and the primary operations center is in Sioux Falls, South Dakota.
-The company also maintains offices in Silicon Valley as well as offices in Canada and Mexico and a network of field service facilities serving the company's customers throughout the United States and Canada.
-SONIFI's primary customer base is in the continental United States, and they also deliver services in Canada, Mexico and 15 other countries through relationships with local licensees.
-As LodgeNet, it had a long-standing partnership with Nintendo, and has brought Nintendo console titles to hotel rooms since the Super Nintendo Entertainment System.
+The company's corporate headquarters are in Sioux Falls, South Dakota with offices in Los Angeles, California, Mexico, and Canada.
+SONIFI has over 650 employees.
+SONIFI's primary customer base is in the United States, but they also deliver services in Canada, Mexico, and over 30 other countries through relationships with local licensees.

 History

 SONIFI Solutions was founded in 1980 as Satellite Movie Company.
 The company was renamed LodgeNet Entertainment Corporation in 1991 and became a publicly traded corporation in 1993.
 LodgeNet purchased The Hotel Networks, On Command, and Stay Online corporations in 2006 and 2007, and changed its name to LodgeNet Interactive Corporation in 2008.